All Episodes

 And again, they're going to keep all of the services necessary that are constitutional, that are appropriate for people.

-They rely on Social Security checks, our military needs to get paid.
+Our military needs to get paid.

-They're gonna do it responsibly.
+They're going to do it responsibly.

 It's President Trump.

-It's Russ vote.
+It's Russ Vote.

 But these Senate Republicans need to get out of the way and stop complaining.